 As written in the paper, "the emergence of digital legislation and regulation as a platform opens up avenues for the creation of innovative advisory applications for both regulators and business" by adding “to this existing infrastructure is machine readable legislation as a new data feed".
 The combination of the Regulation as a Platform model with the already existing data and analytics can promote the development of innovative Risk Management platforms, just like Daitomic.
 This solution, in fact, helps compliance professionals make better decisions, leading to improved outcomes for all stakeholders.
 In particular, the benefits for organizations arising from such technologies can be identified in three types:

 This presentation of the Regulation as a Platform model clearly expresses why "RegTech offers a significant opportunity for regulators and regulated entities to improve compliance, reduce costs and promote innovations".
 Exploiting these tools, regulators "can unlock the wealth of data and information [...] to better monitor risks, improve their supervisory role and introduce business process efficiency".
 These new approaches can be tested through a "cloud-based infrastructure and Regulatory Sandboxes implemented in collaboration with the industry" in order to "move towards machine readable regulations for greater consistency and improved compliance".
 Well, at this point it should be clear why this paper by the World Government Summit in collaboration with Accenture represents another confirmation of the work we are doing in Aptus.AI with Daitomic and in the context of the Fintech Milano Hub.
 We are aware for a while that "converting regulatory text to machine readable format using Natural Language Processing and semantic language models - which we present in this post - can help narrow the gap between regulatory intent and interpretation", thus exploiting the Regulation as a Platform model to provide "free and open access to legislation and regulation, making it easier for businesses to understand and comply with regulations".
 All this theory, actually, is already embodied in the AI technology at the core of Daitomic.
-And it is also already testable for free… by clicking below!
+And it is also already testable for free… by booking a demo!